GNOME/glib/docs/reference/gio/gdbus-codegen.rst

 GENERATING MARKDOWN DOCUMENTATION
 -----------------------------------------

-Each generated markdown file (see the ``--generate-md`` option for details) is a plain text markdown document describing the D-Bus interface.
+Each generated Markdown file (see the ``--generate-md`` option for details) is a plain text Markdown document describing the D-Bus interface.

 GENERATING RESTRUCTUREDTEXT DOCUMENTATION
 -----------------------------------------